mmkal/eslint-plugin-mmkal/README.md

 ## How to use

-Install with `npm install eslint-plugin-mmkal`, then in your eslint.config.js:
+Install with `npm install eslint-plugin-mmkal --save-dev`, then in your eslint.config.js:

 ```js
 module.exports = require('eslint-plugin-mmkal').recommendedFlatConfigs